Updated January 2019

 - What is the maximum basic monthly adoption assistance maintenance payment in Washington?

 Monthly maintenance payments are determined through a discussion and negotiation process between adoptive parents and department representatives based on the needs of the child and family circumstances.
-The negotiation starts at $0 and cannot exceed the legislative cap of 80% of the amount the child would receive if the child were in a foster family home.
+The negotiation starts at $0 and cannot exceed the legislative cap depending on age.

 - Does Washington provide specialized rates (based on the extraordinary needs of the child or the additional parenting skill needed to raise the child)?